Mineral Wells, Texas: History

 In 1919, Mineral Wells hosted the spring training camp for the Chicago White Sox, the year of the famous "Black Sox" scandal involving "Shoeless" Joe Jackson.
 Mineral Wells also hosted spring training for the Cincinnati Reds and St. Louis Cardinals in the 1910s and early 1920s.
 The baseball field was located in the center of town.
+On April 28, 2026, the city was struck by an EF-3 tornado, injuring 5 people and causing 2.3 million dollars in damage.

-Military history
+Military

 Mineral Wells' military history dates back to 1864 with the organization of Company 1, 4th Texas Infantry.
 By January 1925, the War Department approved the site that would become Camp Wolters, the training ground for the 56th Cavalry Brigade of the Texas National Guard.

 In 1956, the base began operations as the Primary Helicopter Center of the United States Army that would provide basic training and primary flight training for all rotary-wing aviators.
 The Vietnam War created an increased need for pilots.
 To meet the demand, Fort Wolters increased operations to become the training site for helicopter pilots for the Marine Corp in 1968 and the Air Force in 1970.
 Nearly every helicopter pilot who flew in Vietnam was trained at Fort Wolters.
 Fort Wolters was deactivated in 1973.